ReyadGH/akka-finance-project/README.md

 - **Stock**: Contains stock information including symbol, name, price, and ownership
 - **AuditLogs**: Records all transaction details for auditing and analysis

+### Database Initialization
+Database tables are automatically created during startup using the SQL scripts in the `init-scripts` directory mounted to the PostgreSQL container:

+- The database is pre-configured with 10 traders, each with an initial balance of 1000.00
+- To add more traders, modify the `02-insert-data.sql` file in the `init-scripts` directory

+### Customizing the Application
+To change the number of traders the system creates:
+- Modify the line `List<Stock> stocks = generateStonks(10);` in `App.java`
+- The parameter (10) determines how many stock variations are generated per symbol

 ### Running the Application
 ```bash
 mvn clean package